 The action bias, displayed by the goalkeepers, is clearly a suboptimal behavior pattern.

 The reason for this action bias is related to the feeling of effort, that the goalkeeper feel when he dives left or right (the feeling of doing something).
 Standing in the centre and watching a goal scored to the left or to the right of him, he would feel much worse!!

 The action bias is widespread in the field of investment and trading.
 The bias towards action is one of the strongest forces in business investing for several reasons: 1)the investor would not consider that inaction is also a decision 2) action signals to yourself and others that you’re not oblivious to risks 3)action is the only signal to others that you’re worth your salary (this is true for financial advisors) 4)it can provide the illusion of control in a world where so much is out of your hands 5) action is exciting, inaction is boring.
 But as Paul Samuelson once opined “Investing should be dull.
 It should not be exciting.
 Investing should be more like watching paint dry or watching grass grow“.
 If you want excitement, take $800 dollars and go to Las Vegas”.

 The action bias regularly manifests in the health sector, specifically, when it comes to treating patients with unusual symptoms that do not seem to require urgent care.
 It’s been shown that – if there’s no clear diagnosis – the majority of doctors prefer to run tests attempting to find the root of the problem, rather than to schedule a follow-up checking if symptoms have changed.
-The action bias in medicine would lead to Overdiagnosis and Overtreament, magnifying the field of Incidentalomas.
+The action bias in medicine would lead to Overdiagnosis (and Incidentalomas) and Overtreament.